alptugan/blog-teaching/content/Research/AI GPT Prompts.md

 ## Improve & Expand
 **template:**
+Fix grammar errors, rewrite and organise the text to provide academic clarity.
+Keep in-text citations, use UK English. do not split the response into different titles, subtitles.
+Do not create bullet points.
+Just provide paragraphs in a clear flow.

+**template:**
 Rewrite the following text to improve clarity and make it more comprehensive about the [context].
 It will be in the [title/topic] of an article for an [press type].
 Keep the in-text citations in your answer.
 You can add more academic references if it is required to improve the academic quality of the text for a book chapter.
 Here is the text;

 **prompt:**